phamann/grunt-css-metrics/README.md

 grunt-css-count
 ===============

-Grunt task to analyse CSS files and log simple metrics.
+Grunt task to analyse CSS files.
 Suitable to watch for 4096 limit in IE9.

 Displays the count of CSS selectors, CSS declarations and CSS rules for every chosen file.